The Fool to The Chariot: Your Essential Guide to the First 7 Major Arcana

 The Fool from The Light Seers Tarot

-There is something deeply moving about laying out the twenty-two cards of the Major Arcana in sequence.
-As I watch The Fool take their first tentative step off the cliff, I am reminded of every moment I have stood at the edge of my own becoming, heart pounding with equal measures of terror and excitement.
+There's something powerful about laying out the twenty-two Major Arcana tarot cards in order.
+Watching The Fool take that first step off the cliff always reminds me of those moments we all face—standing at the edge of change, heart racing with equal parts fear and excitement.

 Line One of the Major Arcana from the classic Rider-Waite Smith